jramosch/jramosch.github.io/_posts/2018-12-17-rewrite_rails_static_request.markdown

 * A **static route**, as its name implies, renders a view that does not change.
 Because of its unchanging nature, parameters are typically not sent to this type of route.
 Examples of this include a site's about or contact pages.

 * A **dynamic route** is a page that accepts parameters, rendering content based on those parameters.
-Examples of this include a blog's post page containing a specific article or a individual's profile.
+Examples of this include a blog's post page containing a specific article or an individual's profile.

 ### Implementing a Static Route